DeletedUser-9999/coolcottontail.github.io/_posts/2020-03-12-arudino-programming.md

 layout: post
 title:  "Programming with Arduino"
 image: assets/images/icc3.jpg
-excerpt: "In this course we will teach how to programm Arduino"
+excerpt: "In this course we will teach how to programm Arduino."
 course: true
 ---